Property Management Blog

 3. Attending the Court Hearing and Awaiting Judgment

 Once the tenant has been served, the eviction process will normally take anywhere between 3 and 6 days.
-For evictions involving illegal activities, the hearing will usually take place three days after the issuance of the summons.
+For evictions involving illegal activities, the eviction hearing will usually take place three days after the issuance of the summons.
 You'll want to acquire competent legal counsel licensed in Arizona.

 A tenant has a right to file a written answer against their eviction.
 However, this is not a requirement for the court appearance.
 They can still present any defenses or objections during the court hearing.